Find the Best Tankless Water Heater Installation Contractors Near You

 What is the warranty on a tankless water heater?

 Tankless water heater warranties differ by manufacturer.
 Look for units with good warranty coverage, as this will protect your investment in case of defects or premature failure.
 The length of these coverage terms can also vary, so confirm details with the seller or manufacturer before buying.
-Parts may have different lengths of warranty coverage.
+Typical warranties for tankless water heaters range from 5 to 15 years for the heat exchanger, with shorter warranties for other components.

 Where is the best place to install a tankless water heater?

-• Fuel type (gas or electric): Gas tankless units must be installed in a well-ventilated area and near a gas line.
-Electric units are more flexible and can be located virtually anywhere that has electricity and water.
+• Fuel type (gas or electric): Gas tankless units must be installed in locations with appropriate ventilation and where there is a gas hookup.
+Electric units are more flexible and can be installed almost anywhere there is an electrical connection and a water supply.

 • Venting: Ensure there is a clear path to vent exhaust gases safely outdoors.